sun-wendy/beltrami-diffusion-graph-classification/README.md

 ```

 ## Performance
-- Test accuracy of 73.23% on the single "Cap" category
+- Test accuracy of 73.23% on the single category of "Cap"

 ## Further Work
 - Test the model on the entire ShapeNet dataset, rather than a few categories